qchenevier/MBA_memoire/doc/reaction_actor.md

 [TODO: RAJOUTER UN MAPPING DES TECHNO AVEC LES COGNITIVE CAPABILITIES DE @Beck2017]

-#### Decision-making: Step up your game: Integration and speed
+#### Autonomy improves Speed of Decision-making

+**Trust Beats Control and Open Beats Closed:** Autonomy can be a powerful motivator.
+The Millennial generation is naturally independent, digitally native and resistant to top-down control and hierarchies.
+To hang on to top talent, companies must embrace an open environment.
+A new wave of collaborative tools has emerged to allow an organization to monitor each of its teams with little oversight and maximum autonomy.
+ExOs are learning to deliver self-management, often with extraordinary outcomes, by tracking data on a real-time basis.
+In an increasingly volatile world, predictable processes and steady, stable environments are now all but extinct.
+Anything predictable has been or will be automated by AI or robots, leaving the human worker to handle exceptional situations.
+As a result, the very nature of work is changing and requires more initiative and creativity from every team member.
+Open trust frameworks cannot be implemented in isolation or simply by fiat.
+They are an important consequence of implementing Autonomy, Dashboards and/ or Experimentation [@VanGeest2014].

+**Autonomy:** A corporate culture that accepts failure benefits from diminished internal politics thanks to trust, transparency and openness.
+Autonomy as self-organizing, multi-disciplinary teams, operating with decentralized authority.
+Autonomy does not imply a lack of accountability.
+"There are still hierarchies in a network, but the hierarchies tend to be competence-based hierarchies, relying more on peer accountability than on authority-based accountability that is, accountability to someone who knows something, rather than to someone simply because they occupy a position, regardless of competence" [@VanGeest2014].

+#### Data-based Decision-making leads to better and quicker decisions

 **Performance management:** Performance transparency is a key highlight.
 Digital transformation is actually changing the process of strategic decision-making.
 Executives are more informed when making decisions and insights allow decisions to be made on real data and not on assumptions.
 "We can use data to make better decisions about how we prioritize".
 For example, some executives used the company's existing collaboration tools to extend strategic planning sessions from 12 people to more than 300 of the firm's top managers.
 This enabled better input into the process and better uptake of the vision after decisions were made [@Westerman2011].

 Speed of Decision Making: technology has allowed firms to speed up decisions that otherwise might be slowed due to information flows up and down the hierarchy through multiple layers of management.
 Leading companies have invested significantly to provide the capability to access diverse streams of information.
 Slowness in response could mean customers moving away from companies perceived as being out of tune with the new reality.
 But there are enormous challenges to access, process, and analyze the massive amounts of data that accumulate as a natural by-product of routine transactions.
 As companies make investments to process increased amounts of data, we find that few have made corresponding investments in the organizational processes to drive business value from data and information.
 The value lies not in investing in technology but in how increased access to information drives faster and more effective decisions [@Bharadwaj2013].

-- **Digital globalization:** Local managers, empowered to make decisions autonomously, also gain a broader view of the business through centralized data, have freedom to tailor business to their local needs, but the responsibility to act in the interests of the larger enterprise.  [@Westerman2011]

-- **Analytics capabilities:** Information management and analytics were highlighted as major goals by executives across industries.
+**Analytics capabilities:** Information management and analytics were highlighted as major goals by executives across industries.
 "It's time to harvest the data and turn it into insights."
 It is seen as a way to gain strategic advantage over competitors, by making more-informed and better decisions and reacting more quickly to changes [@Westerman2011].

+**Digital globalization:** Local managers, empowered to make decisions autonomously, also gain a broader view of the business through centralized data, have freedom to tailor business to their local needs, but the responsibility to act in the interests of the larger enterprise.  [@Westerman2011]

-- **Missing skills:** Analytics-based decision-making does not always come naturally to people accustomed to using "professional judgment" [@Westerman2011].
+**Missing skills:** Analytics-based decision-making does not always come naturally to people accustomed to using "professional judgment" [@Westerman2011].

-- **Culture issues:** Cultural issues can also become a bottleneck for digital transformation.
+**Culture issues:** Cultural issues can also become a bottleneck for digital transformation.
 A major cultural issue is related to changes in jobs due to automation or information empowerment.
 The firm's information-based benefits are reduced by managers who cannot think differently about how they make decisions [@Westerman2011].

-- **Culture issues:** There is also a need to change the culture when empowering front-line workers.
+**Culture issues:** There is also a need to change the culture when empowering front-line workers.
 These workers needed help to adopt the idea of using new information capabilities to make autonomous decisions [@Westerman2011].

+#### People share more and feel more engaged with their colleagues

+**Engagement:** Engagement creates network effects and positive feedback loops with extraordinary reach.
+The biggest impact of engagement techniques is on customers and the entire external ecosystem.
+Key attributes of Engagement include [@VanGeest2014]:
+  - Ranking transparency
+  - Self-efficacy (sense of control, agency and impact)
+  - Peer pressure (social comparison)
+  - Eliciting positive rather than negative emotions to drive long-term behavioral change
+  - Instant feedback (short feedback cycles)
+  - Clear, authentic rules, goals and rewards (only reward outputs, not inputs)
+  - Virtual currencies or points

+**Social Technologies:** Social Technologies are comprised of seven key elements: Social objects, Activity streams, Task management, File sharing, Telepresence, Virtual worlds and Emotional sensing.
+These elements create transparency and connectedness and, most importantly, lower an organization's information latency.
+Employee relationship management is just one type of social object that is being information-enabled.
+Task management is also becoming increasingly social.
+In the past, it was mostly used as a to-do list, but it is now shifting towards a more Agile approach.
+Teams are continuously measuring themselves by pushing codes and closing tickets, living by the metrics that task management software provides.
+File sharing, has recently enjoyed widespread adoption.
+Telepresence has been around for many years in the form of videoconferencing.
+While Telepresence lets people interact in a real environment, virtual reality allows interaction, collaboration, coordination and even prototyping in a virtual world.
+Emotional sensing makes use of sensors, such as health sensors and neurotechnology, within a team or group to create Quantified Employees and a Quantified Workforce to measure everything about themselves and their work, preventing illness, burnout and irritation, and also improving team flow, collaboration and performance.
+Organizational intimacy is increased, decision latency is reduced, knowledge improves and is more widely spread, and serendipity increases.
+In short, social technologies enable the real-time enterprise [@VanGeest2014].

+### Leadership: guiding instead of controlling

+#### Leadership & Vision

+One lever for change is to hire new leaders bringing new skills, also bringing a new vision.
+Senior executives cite a strong vision and frequent communication as essential for driving culture change.
+Labor relations issues are a stickier source of culture change issues.
+Employees, fearing job cuts, are strongly resistant [@Westerman2011].

-- **Governance challenges:** Benefiting from transformation typically requires changes in processes or decision-making that span traditional organizational or functional structures.
+**Governance challenges:** Benefiting from transformation typically requires changes in processes or decision-making that span traditional organizational or functional structures.
 Organizational change requires top-down effort to help employees envision a different reality.
 The largest benefits of digital transformation come from truly transforming activities.
 This requires a more radical vision: one that offers a view of a different way of working, not just a faster or more efficient one.
 Unless senior executives establish a transformative vision of the future, managers in the rest of the firm will tend to locally optimize within their own spheres of authority.
 Whereas an overarching vision can span organizational boundaries.
 Envisioning a single entity with local offices, rather than a collection of independent units, so that each can rapidly adjust to what is learned in another area.
 These overarching visions establish a picture of what is legitimate and help to delegitimize local behavior that detracts from a more global approach.
 More common than a lack of vision is a vision that does not go far enough.
 Overly limited visions can dramatically affect the value obtained from each digital transformation investment [@Westerman2011].

-Common language for disruptive innovations are able to avoid some of the mental traps that make enabling response to digital disruption difficult.
-These traps include pursuing perfection when "good enough" is often sufficient, overestimating knowledge of new markets, and making big bets when it is better to begin with small ones [@Karimi2015].

-One lever for change is to hire new leaders bringing new skills, also bringing a new vision.
-Senior executives cite a strong vision and frequent communication as essential for driving culture change.
-Labor relations issues are a stickier source of culture change issues.
-Employees, fearing job cuts, are strongly resistant [@Westerman2011].

-### Leadership: guiding instead of controlling

-#### Leadership & Vision

 Successful digital transformation comes not from implementing new technologies but from transforming your organization transformation initiatives are centered on re-envisioning customer experience, operational processes and business models.
 Digital Transformation does not happen bottom up.
 It must be driven from the top [@Westerman2011].